ustclug/documentations/docs/infrastructure/ssl.md

 !!! note "Plan B"

     Hurricane Electric provides [hosted DNS](https://dns.he.net/) zones **for free**, which is also [supported by `acme.sh`](https://github.com/acmesh-official/acme.sh/wiki/dnsapi).
-This makes HE DNS a feasible alternative should our current dependency (DigitalOcean) fails for whatever reason.
+This makes HE DNS a feasible alternative should our current dependency (DigitalOcean) fails.